 50 per cent of the pension you built up before April 2009.

-If you die in service as a member of the L G P S, the pension will include a proportion of the enhancement you would have received if you had retired on ill-health.
+If you die in service as a member of the L G P S, the pension will include a proportion of the increase you would have received if you had retired on ill-health.

 If you leave before retirement with deferred benefits and die before taking them, the pension is the relevant percentage of your deferred pension.